apostrophecms/moog/README.md

 });
 ```

-`construct` is invoked by `create` at a specific time, see below. `beforeConstruct` and `extend` are also specialized as described below.
+The `definition` object can contain the properties `construct`, `beforeConstruct`, and `afterConstruct`, which are functions invoked by `moog.create`, as described below.
+The `extend` property allows for subclassing.
 All other properties are treated as defaults for the `options` object provided when constructing an instance of the type.

 To subclass another type, just `extend` it by name in the definition of your subclass: